Speech & Language

 Speech and language therapists will offer intervention to those who have been assessed to have a communication delay / needing further support.
 They work closely with the Children’s Centre in the community, to support individual children’s needs.
 “Early identification of speech and language difficulties is absolutely essential.
 The sooner a child’s needs can be identified the greater chance there is to make sure they have the correct support so they don’t get left behind” (I CAN p,1).

-Please refer to our What’s on page for details on Chatterbox and other sessions to support early language and communication in children.
+Please refer to our What’s on page for details on sessions to support early language and communication in children.

 - Foundation Years (2013) Early Language: Foundation Years. [s.l]: Foundation Years